Erdos-Projects/fall-2025-climate-change-and-hydropower/README.md

 tavg - Average temperature this month (deg.
 F. to 10ths)

-pcpn - Percipitation this month (inches to 100ths)
+pcpn - Precipitation this month (inches to 100ths)

-The Feature definitions are as per [link](https://floridadep.gov/sites/default/files/Dam%20Parameter%20Definitions.pdf) The Dams dataset is from National Inventory of Dams (NID) [link](https://nid.sec.usace.army.mil/nid/#/) The weather dataset is from ...
+The Feature definitions are as per [link](https://floridadep.gov/sites/default/files/Dam%20Parameter%20Definitions.pdf) The Dams dataset is from the National Inventory of Dams (NID) [link](https://nid.sec.usace.army.mil/nid/#/) The weather dataset is from the National Centers for Environmental Information (NCEI) https://www.ncei.noaa.gov/pub/data/cirs/climdiv/